tomi-vanek/webcomp-ts/README.md

-# webcomp-ts
+# WebComp - TypeScript base class for web components

-TypeScript base class for web component
+TypeScript base class for web components.

+Usage: see example application in `src/example` directory, and `index.html`